JetBrains/kotlin-multiplatform-dev-docs/topics/quickstart.md

    Leave **Share UI** options selected where they are available to use Compose Multiplatform as the UI framework for the corresponding target.

-   > Desktop target includes [](compose-hot-reload.md) functionality that allows you to see UI changes
+   > The desktop target automatically includes [](compose-hot-reload.md) functionality that allows you to see UI changes
-   > as soon as you save changes to your code.
+   > as soon as you save changes in your code.
    > Even if you're not planning on making a desktop app, you may want to add the desktop target to your project to speed up
    > iterating on UI code.
    >
    {style="note"}

-6. When you're done choosing platforms, click the **Create** button and wait for the IDE to generate and import the project.
+6. When you've chosen your platforms, click the **Create** button and wait for the IDE to generate and import the project.

 ![IntelliJ IDEA Wizard with default settings and Android, iOS, desktop, and web platforms selected](idea-wizard-1step.png){width=600}